 If it’s not your style or makes you uncomfortable, just move on – try not to let it sour your opinion of the place.

-A friendly and polite “no gracias” usually keeps any salespeople at bay, and unless the individual person really can’t take the hint, they’ll leave you alone quickly and let you go about your browsing.
+A friendly and polite “no gracias” usually keeps any salespeople at bay, and unless the individual person really can’t take the hint, they’ll leave you alone quickly and let you go about your Cozumel shopping day in peace.

 And if you really need a break, that’s easy – just sidle up to any one of our best local watering holes for a cold beer or frosty cocktail.